-The Annual General Meeting took place on Thursday June 25th.
-In his report the President said that the last session of lectures were, as expected, of the usual high standard and he reported that most of the next session lectures were already booked.
+The Annual General Meeting took place on Thursday June 23rd.
+In his report the President said that the last session of lectures were, as expected, of the usual high standard and he reported that all of the next session lectures were already booked.
 He thanked the Programme Secretary for his hard work and persistence contacting prospective lecturers and juggling dates.
 The President also paid tribute to all Council members for their continued support and he also thanked all those members who helped at meetings by putting out chairs, making coffee and providing refreshments etc.

 Enclosed with this Newsletter you will find the Programme Card for the next session.
-More cards are available at meetings, so do take some if you are able to put them in public places such as libraries, schools etc
+More cards are available at meetings, so do take some if you are able to put them in public places such as libraries, schools etc.

 Your Council elected at the AGM is as follows: